Maumagnaguagno/MindFreak/README.md

 But there is [much more to be optimized](http://calmerthanyouare.org/2015/01/07/optimizing-brainfuck.html), sometimes variations and two optimizations at the same time are hard to apply.
 The solution is to apply optimizations following a certain order.
-This project contracts several operations at the first level of bytecode generation and them apply the hard optimizations, generating a more complex bytecode.
+This project contracts several operations at the first level of bytecode generation and then apply the hard optimizations, generating a more complex bytecode.

 [Nayuki] has even more optimizations!
 Which is awesome and sad at the same time, maybe I will never have time to implement them all.